 About

 Mitochondrial dysfunction is a phrase used to describe literally anything that’s wrong with the function of the mitochondria, and it has equally broad consequences.
 In biomanufacturing, exhausted cells may not reach cost-effective production yields.
 Cell therapies fail.
-When left unchecked, in humans, mitochondrial dysfunction contributes to late-onset neurodegenerative diseases such as Parkinson’s and Alzheimer’s, amongst others.
+When left unchecked, in humans, mitochondrial dysfunction contributes to late-onset diseases such as Parkinson’s and Alzheimer’s, amongst others.

 We’re on a mission to reboot the human powerplant.